moira-alert/moira-trigger-role/README.md

 | start_minute | Start minute to send alerts | Int | False | N/A | 0 | 0 |
 | end_hour | End hour to send alerts | Int | False | N/A | 23 | 17 |
 | end_minute | End minute to send alerts | Int | False | N/A | 59 | 0 |

-> **Note:** By default, file contains examples of triggers with LoadAverage, MemoryFree and DiskSpace <br>
-> targets of most commonly used [Diamond](https://github.com/python-diamond/Diamond) collectors.

 ## <a name="role-tasks"></a> Role tasks